Datapool

 Important: These changes have to be transferred (yet) via file upload!

 Via the link 'synchronize eBay data' the values of inventory and price can be changed directly and synchronized between eBay and your Datapool.
-It will open a new window, where you can perform the following actions depending on the color of the traffic light icon:
+It will open a new window, where you can perform the following actions depending on the color of the traffic light icon:- [ Get eBay Data ] - Current data of this article will be read from eBay and transmitted into the data pool.

-• [ Change data on eBay ] - Transfer of the new values for inventory and/or price to eBay (inventory must be greater than Zero). i.e.:
+for inventory and/or price to eBay (inventory must be greater than Zero). i.e.:

-• [ End Listing ] - The listing will be transferred on eBay from Active Listings to Ended Listings.
+The inventory in your Datapool for a certain product has changed from 10 to 5.
+The new inventory of 5 gets transferred to eBay. - [ End Listing ] - The listing will be transferred on eBay from Active Listings to Ended Listings.
 The listing is not visible anymore for customers.

 Internal Categories (internal categories)